Numerical efficiency of explicit time integrators for phase-field models: Introduction

 Although there is a large literature of integrators specifically crafted for the Cahn-Hilliard equation\cite{Gomez2011,Christlieb2014,Vignal2017,Xu2019,Guillen-Gonzalez2014,Cheng2021,Botchev2024} and many more, where the fourth-order nature makes the stiffness much more acute, a thorough efficiency comparison between them is more rare \cite{Christlieb2014,Vignal2017,Cheng2021,Botchev2024}; the focus is generally on assuring energy stability, i.e. that the monotonic decrease of energy predicted by the continuous problem also holds in the discrete case.
 This applies even more so for the Allen-Cahn equation\cite{Vignal2017,Xu2019,Cheng2021}, with no comparative efficiency investigations being found in the literature at all for obstacle potentials with explicit integrators.
 Hence this work intends to start to fill this gap by answering the following set of questions: \begin{itemize} \item Does the energy stability of a time integrator play a significant role for convergence to the sharp interface limit? \item How coarse can integration tolerances be taken before they dominate spatial and interface width errors? \item How much quicker can explicit time integration become over the forward Euler integration for obstacle potentials? \end{itemize}

-To answer these questions, benchmark geometries with analytical solutions are defined, which allow for a more appropriate performance comparison than using a reference solution.
+To answer these questions for particular cases, benchmark geometries with analytical solutions are defined, which allow for a more appropriate performance comparison than using a reference solution.
+In contrast to the benchmarks suggested by \cite{Jokisaari2017} the analytical solutions allow for exact and cheap calculation of the error with respect to the sharp interface problem, which allows the differentiation of space, time and interface width errors and is independent of the chosen free energy formulation.
+Furthermore, these can be seen as extensions for benchmarking Allen-Cahn problems with optional coupling to diffusion equations without requiring 4th order Cahn-Hilliard equations to be solved.

 However, these do suffer from usually being restricted to simpler geometry and parameter combinations.
 Hence a final geometry, grain growth with and without mobile or immobile particles, is also considered as a more complex geometry spanning several orders of magnitudes in its parameters.